Mrs. Puff: Creation and design

 Mrs. Puff was created and designed by Stephen Hillenburg.
-She was created after Hillenburg first pitched the idea for SpongeBob to Nickelodeon's executives.
-They initially rejected the show, fearing that children would not relate to SpongeBob, and told Hillenburg to give SpongeBob "a teacher or mentor figure, like Grandpa Phil [from Hey Arnold!] to make him more child-like."
-Hillenburg was prepared to "walk out" and abandon the project, because he wanted SpongeBob to be an adult, and writing him as a school-aged child went against his creative vision.
-Hillenburg eventually came up with a compromise that he enjoyed: he created Mrs. Puff as SpongeBob's boat-driving teacher.
+She was created after Hillenburg first pitched the idea for SpongeBob to Nickelodeon executives, who told Hillenburg to put SpongeBob in a school and make him a child.
+One executive told him that this was the network's "winning formula" at the time, citing one of their most recent shows Hey Arnold!.
+Hillenburg was prepared to "walk out" and abandon the project, because he wanted SpongeBob to be an adult, and writing him as a school-aged child conflicted with his creative vision.
+Hillenburg eventually came up with a compromise: he created Mrs. Puff as SpongeBob's boat-driving teacher.
 This satisfied Nickelodeon's request while keeping SpongeBob as an adult.
+Hillenburg in 2012 described this compromise as a "positive thing" that came out of the pitching process; in the SpongeBob BingePants podcast by Nickelodeon, the hosts explained that Mrs. Puff "saved" the show, stating "Stephen might not have done the show, if it had not been for Mrs. Puff and the boating school."

 To convince Nickelodeon of the character idea, Hillenburg presented a three-panel comic that showed Mrs. Puff trying to teach SpongeBob how to drive a boat, only for him to crash into a rock.
 He chose to make Mrs. Puff a pufferfish, who inflates into a ball when SpongeBob crashes, to evoke the appearance of car airbags.
-Nickelodeon's executives enjoyed the comedy of the character and approved the addition, greenlighting the series for production.
+Nickelodeon's executives enjoyed the comedy of the character and approved the addition; the series was later greenlit for production.

-In 2012, Hillenburg explained, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."
-In Nickelodeon's SpongeBob BingePants podcast, the hosts explained that Mrs. Puff "saved" the show, stating "Stephen might not have done the show, if it had not been for Mrs. Puff and the boating school."

-The June 2003 issue of Nickelodeon Magazine included an article titled "From Boy to Bob" that detailed the origins of SpongeBob.
+The June 2003 issue of Nickelodeon Magazine included a cover story that detailed the origins of SpongeBob.
 In an section called "The gang's all here...almost," the magazine explained that Mrs. Puff was the last main character added to the cast.
 She was added in the third draft of the show's pitch bible, after Nickelodeon had rejected the first two drafts.